east-sussex-county-council/Escc.AzureDeployment/README.md

 `<git base url>` is a URL such as `https://github.com/east-sussex-county-council/` to which we can add a project name to get a full repository URL.

-`<site scripts folder>` is the name of a sub-folder of this repository containing the scripts for the site to set up.
+`<site scripts folder>` is the name of the sibling folder of this repository containing the scripts for the site to set up (see above).

 This will create a new git repository which includes every application from all the separate repositories which make up the website.
 You can then set up the Azure Website as a remote for that repository and push to it.